AfterEarthLTD/Solder-Reflow-Plate/Board Versions/README.md

 Before we get carried away, we also need to consider the impacts of PWM and the maximum practical duty cycle we can use.
 Because of a variety of factors, such as non-zero turn-on and turn-off times, it's not really practical to operate all the way up to 100% duty cycle.
 Realistically, the highest practical duty cycle value is likely around 95% or less.
 The effect of this is that our maximum operating voltage for the heating element is reduced to 95% of our power supply voltage.
 If you want to limit duty cycle to some lower value than 95%, then use that percentage as well.

 Additionally, our power conversion electronics will not be 100% efficient.
-For the purpose of these calculations, we're going to assume around 95% efficiency ( $ \eta $ ).
+For the purpose of these calculations, we're going to assume around 95% efficiency ($\eta$).
 This may be optimistic, so you may want to choose a lower value depending on your own experience.

 $$ V_{operating} = V_{supply} \times D_{max} \times \eta $$